yanirmor/shiny-r-console/README.md

 # Shiny R Console

 Small app that simulates an R console and lets you run R commands.
-Can server for live debugging and transparency of the hosting environment.
+Can serve for live debugging and transparency of the hosting environment.
 https://yanirmor.shinyapps.io/shiny-r-console/

 ---